 A special feature at South Creek is the sculpture "Bonsai Study IV" by local artist Larry Jones.
 The piece won "Best in Show" at the 2001 Fiesta in the Park.
 The Fiesta Committee purchased the sculpture and donated it to the Library.

-The library collection includes books, audio books in Playaway, and Audio CD formats, informational and entertainment DVDs, recorded music (Audio CD) and an Adult Literacy Collection.
+The library collection includes books, audio books in Audio CD format, informational and entertainment DVDs, recorded music (Audio CD) and an Adult Literacy Collection.

 In addition the South Creek branch offers: